 - 1/4 cup neutral oil (I used rice bran)

 - 1 bunch of green onions, thinly sliced

 - 1 Thai chili, finely diced

 - 2 teaspoons fish sauce

-On the barbecue or in a cast iron grill pan, grill the corn over medium to medium high heat until the corn deepens in colour and the kernels turn toasty brown, turning occasionally.
+On the barbecue or in a cast iron grill pan, grill the corn over medium to medium high heat until the corn deepens in color and the kernels turn toasty brown, turning occasionally.